mvolkmann/blog/src/smalltalk.md

 where the names are separated by spaces.
 The names must begin lowercase.

-Instance variables are always private, which means they can only be accessed by instance methods in the class that defines them and in subclasses.
-To expose an instance variable value to methods in other classes, define an instance method that returns it.

-When a new instance of a class is created, its instance method `initialize` is called.
-This is, as the name suggests, a perfect place to assign an initial value to each instance variable.

-Class variables are described in the same way, but their names must begin uppercase.
-It is common for a class not have any class variables.

-Like instance variables, class variables are always private.
-To expose a class variable value to methods in other classes, define a class method that returns it.

-To assign initial values to the class variables of a class, define the class method `initialize` and explicitly send that message to the class.

 Each class is a associated with a category.
 Classes provided by the image are in categories such as "Collections", "Kernel", "Morphic", "System", "Tools", "UI", and many more.